Berlin: The 1920s //

 - Check to see if our library holds the journal title.
 Look up the journal title or the ISSN*** in the catalog and look at the holdings.

 - ***What is an ISSN?
 ISSN stands for International Standard Serial Number and is a unique number for a magazine or journal (not individual articles, but the magazine/journal title itself).
 You can use it in the UArts Libraries catalog and in many periodical indexes and databases.
 Searching with a number is much more precise than typing out a long title.

 - Use WorldCat to make interlibrary loan requests for materials not owned by the UArts Libraries.
 Please ask staff if you have questions.

 Would photos, artwork, or films enhance your research and studies?
 Check out the following sources.
-If you're looking for pictures, remember the Greenfield Library Picture File, down on the lower level.

 - Academic Video Online.
 More than 23,000 complete streaming videos.
 We recommend using Advanced Search.

 - AP Images.
 AP Images is a database of news photos dating back to 1826 and is updated constantly.
 Access is limited to on-campus only.
 We recommend using Advanced Search.